Dal Architecture & Planning students win first ever co-op awards» Go to news main

 Co-op Employer of the Year

-Students from the Faculty of Architecture and Planning, SITE and MCS will also recognize their top employers of the year at the co-op awards reception.
+Students from the Faculty of Architecture and Planning, SITE and MCS also recognized their top employers of the year at the co-op awards reception.
 This honour is bestowed upon employers based on their quality of work assignments, supervision and environment.

-The Faculty of Architecture and Planning is proud that 5 employers were nominated by students in the "Consulting and Design Services" category:
+The Faculty of Architecture and Planning is proud that five employers were nominated by students in the "Consulting and Design Services" category:

 - EcoVue Consulting in Peterborough, ON

 - Frank Hilbich Architects in Edmonton, AB